-Muenster ISD announced its policy that this school year, healthy meals will be offered every school day to all students at no cost.
+Muenster ISD announced its policy that during the 2021-2022 school year, healthy meals will be offered every school day to all students at no cost.
 Typically, a student’s household must meet income eligibility requirements to qualify for free or reduced-price meals.
 However, the United States Department of Agriculture (USDA) issued guidance that allows schools to offer meals to all students at no cost for the 2021-2022 school year.

 While no application or eligibility determination is required for your student to receive free meals this school year, income eligibility requirements will likely resume in the 2022-2023 school year.
 As such, Muenster ISD will process household applications during School Year 2021-2022 to ensure student eligibility for free or reduced-price meals during the first 30 days of the 2022-2023 school year while 2022-2023 applications are being processed.
 Each school/site or central office has a copy of the policy, which may be reviewed upon request.